venkat-purdue/tomopedia.github.io/main_pages/70_questions.md

 There are many ways to contribute to the Tomopedia website, and we encourage everybody to do so.
 Most of Tomopedia's content is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), which makes it easy to edit content with any text processor.
-An overview of how the website code is structured can be found [here](https://github.com/tomopedia/tomopedia.github.io/blob/master/README.md).

 Below is a list of possible ways of contributing, with some guidelines on how to proceed.